analogdevicesinc/linux/docs/drivers/iio/adc/apollo/index.rst

 ^^^^^^^^^^^^^^^^^

-The device contains 30 general purpose GPIOs that can be used to trigger various changes and can be exported into a :external+upstream:c:struct:`gpio_chip` using the ``adi,gpio-exports`` devicetree property:
+The device contains 30 general purpose GPIOs that can be used to trigger various changes and can be exported into a :external+linux-upstream:c:struct:`gpio_chip` using the ``adi,gpio-exports`` devicetree property:

 .. code:: dts